sdthompson1/babylon/README.md

 more interested in the kind of lower-level programming that one might do in Rust or C. For example, I have explicitly-sized integers, like "i32" or "u64", whereas Dafny uses an infinite-sized "int" type.

-(Indeed, I am considering adding something like Rust's references and borrow checking system to the Babylon language -- then we would end up with a language that combines the memory safety of Rust with the verification features of Dafny.
-This could be an interesting direction to go in.)

 There are also many other verifcation and proof systems out there, including [Coq](https://coq.inria.fr/),